 There is an excellent DVD of the film available, a restoration by Photoplay Productions (Kevin Brownlow’s company).
 MoMA has an excellent 35mm print, sourced from a preservation of a nitrate 35mm they got from Universal in the late 1930s, one of the museum’s first round of acquisitions.

-I got to present and accompany The Cat and the Canary on Halloween, and both the audience and I had a lot of fun with the picture.
+I got to present and accompany The Cat and the Canary on Halloween (in 2018, when this post was written), and both the audience and I had a lot of fun with the picture.
 I guess that’s what got me thinking about it again.
 The film is a lot of fun, but I always have a hard time convincing people to program it, because of the lack of name recognition and the lack of a monster.

 I wonder if pitching it to theaters and programmers as a silent film version of Rocky Horror or Clue is the way to go.